JesusGPriego/JavaScript-Learning/README.md

 # Questions

 Simple "card" toggler.
 When a button is clicked, the specific answer is displayed.
 If clicked on a "+" when an answer is being showed, that is closed, and the new one is showed.

+# Menu

+Elements filter example by using js and filtering objects by its elements.
+Dynamic category buttons generation based on items' categories.